brightmart/ai_law/README.md

 1.Desc
 -------------------------------------------------------------------------
-this repository contain models that learn from law cases to predict:
+this repository contain models that learn from law cases to make a prediction:

    crime(accusation): which kinds of crime the bad guy did according to law system